• Skip to primary navigation

 Ingredients

 • Rye flour- I grind rye berries in my Nutrimill grain mill, but you can also purchase rye flour if you prefer.
-If you don't have any local, I really like to use Bluebird Grain Farms.
+If you don't have any local, I like to use Bluebird Grain Farms.
 They are pretty close to me and I love their products.

 • Salt- Kosher salt is my go-to for baking.